 We are Abraham’s spiritual descendants when we choose to live by faith, confirmed in our actions, as we trust in the promises of God and His love and faithfulness to us.

 There may be times of testing in our lives when we are called to trust God beyond our understanding.
-We may experience a season where we need to give everything to God, all that we value, our loved ones, our hopes, our dreams, our plans.
+We may experience a season where we need to give everything to God, all that we value, even our loved ones.
 It may be hard to see how things are going to work out, and the future may look uncertain – we can feel at the end of ourselves.
 But in our moment of greatest need, God is faithful, and as we place our trust in Him, He will provide the way.

 And my God will meet all your needs according to the riches of his glory in Christ Jesus.Philippians 4:19